-1. David Parker Ray’s Toy Box Recordings (Warning: Graphic)
+1. The David Parker Ray Tape, a.k.a.
+The Toy Box Tape (Warning: Graphic)

-Accused by his accomplices of killing several people, authorities believe Ray murdered up to sixty people from Arizona and New Mexico between the 1950s and 1999.
-He carried out his horrific crimes in a soundproofed truck trailer, which cost him a reported $100,000, that also housed all of his sexual torture devices.
-That included a gynecologist’s table, whips, pulleys, saws, surgical blades, and an electricity generating device.
-After years of torturing and murdering women (including the killing of an accomplice), Ray was finally caught.
+Accused by his accomplices of killing several people, investigators believe David Parker Ray may have murdered upwards of fifty people from New Mexico and Arizona between the mid-1980s until his arrest in 1999.
+A soundproofed truck trailer kept on his Elephant Butte, New Mexico property—which Ray called his Toy Box—served as his sex dungeon and the setting for many of his crimes.
+The construction reportedly cost him $100,000 and was filled with an array of sexual torture devices.
+Among the items found within was a gynecologist’s table, whips, pulleys, saws, surgical blades, and an electricity generating device.
+After years of unspeakable brutality, Ray was finally caught in 1999.
 His arrest was the result of an escaped victim, who ran to a nearby home and reported her ordeal to the police.

-As the FBI expanded their investigation into Ray’s criminal activity and the news about the case began to spread, more women who had escaped Ray’s torture chamber slowly came forward.
-Some had gone to the police, who had failed to follow-up about their reports, and others had determined their ordeal was only a nightmare.
-The latter was due to the fact that Ray used "sodium pentothal and phenobarbitol" to induce amnesia in his victims.
-Ray was convicted in 2001, but died of a heart attack before a being questioned by state police in 2002.
+As the FBI expanded their investigation into Ray’s criminal activity and news about the case spread, more women who had escaped Ray’s torture chamber came forward with their accounts.
+Some had gone to the police, who failed to follow up on their reports.
+Others were uncertain as to whether what they remembered actually happened or was some monstrous nightmare.
+This was likely due to the fact that Ray often drugged his victims to induce amnesia in an attempt to cover his tracks.

 2. The Jonestown Tape

-Taking place at The Peoples Temple Agricultural Project, the Jonestown Massacre is frequently regarded as one of the largest mass suicides in the world.
+Taking place at The Peoples Temple Agricultural Project, the Jonestown Massacre is frequently regarded as one of the largest mass suicides in history.
 However, the tragedy’s few survivors have referred to the event as mass murder due to the duress individuals were put under during the event.

 In the recording, you’ll hear Jim Jones, leader of the Peoples Temple, speaking to his congregation on November 18, 1978.
 That, of course, was the day Jones ordered 900 people to die at an established commune in a remote area of northwestern Guyana, a Temple-run building in Guyana's capital, and the nearby Port Kaituma airstrip.
 The “reverend,” who labeled his congregation “apostolic socialists” and the act a “revolutionary suicide,” started his People’s Temple in the 1950s, moving it between Indiana and California before taking it to South America.